vpavkin/circe-magnolia/README.md

 This library provides facilities to derive JSON codec instances for Circe using Magnolia macros.

-### ⚠️ Early development status warning.
+### ⚠️ Early development status warning
 Although this project is extensively tested and seems to work fine, it's still at early development stages.
-It's not advised to use this in production without proper test coverage of dependant code.
+It's not advised to use this in production without proper test coverage of related code.

 There are still some things, that are different from circe-generic, including a critical issue with auto derivation.